 The Xedge C code (xedge/src/xedge.c) calls the two following functions:

-All porting layers, except POSIX and Windows, have the following pre-set:
+All porting layers, except POSIX, Windows, and INTEGRITY, have the following pre-set:

 The above construction makes Lua use integer only and excludes floating point numbers.
 To re-enable floating point, compile the code with: